Hotel Patagonia, Arinsal

 Longest piste:6km

-Shedding its reputation as the cheap and cheerful ski option, Arinsal (and the entire Vallord ski area) is now ready to play with the big boys.
-Whilst it may not be able to compete like for like with the French Alps in terms of vertical, there’s ample terrain for a week’s trip now the ski area has been increased by the lift link to Pal and the inclusion of the nearby Ordino-Arcalis on the same pass.
-And as with any trip to tax friendly Andorra you’ll end up more than impressed with the amount you’ll save thr...
+Shedding its reputation as the cheap and cheerful ski option, Arinsal (and the entire Vallord ski area) now plays with the big boys thanks to joining with satellite villages to create a much larger ski domain.
+While it may not compete like-for-like with the French Alps in terms of vertical, this gem of the Pyrenees has ample terrain for a week’s trip since the ski area was increased by the lift link to Pal and the inclusion of the nearby Ordino-Arcalis on the same ski pass.
+And as with any trip to tax-friendly ...

 There’s a great variety of terrain throughout Vallnord, and skiers of all abilities and disciplines are well catered for.
 The area at the top of the La Massana gondola in Pal is the perfect place for beginners to start getting to grips with the snow.
 The three short drag lifts service gentle green runs which are left unmolested by more experienced skiers.
 There is also a ‘snow garden’ which will keep youngsters entertained, whilst the many slope side restaurants allow for a well-earned break- the tapas at t...